CodePath-Android-Project/group-project/README.md

         if (user != null) {
           // Hooray!
 The user is logged in.
         } else {
           // Signup failed.
-Look at the ParseException to see what happened.
+Check the ParseException to see what happened.
         }
       }
     });